Kishon Khan: Career

-In 1999, Khan set up the Afro-Cuban funk jazz band Motimba.
+In 1999, Khan set up the Afro-Cuban funk jazz band Motimba, representing a fusion of the newly developing musical movement of ‘Timba’ in Cuba as well as the London-based Latin music scene.
 The lineup of Motimba included Justin Thurgur (trombone), Graeme Flowers (trumpet), Oreste Noda (percussion), Jimmy Martinez (bass), Javier Camillo (vocals), Phil Dawson (guitar), and Tansay Ibrahim (drums).
-In 2003, Motimba's first album Monkey Vibrations was released.
+The quick popularity of Motimba led the band to be signed by the independent French label, Iris Music, and the release of their first album, Monkey Vibrations, in 2003.
+The band was described by Straight No Chaser Magazine as ‘ground-breaking’.
+Motimba’s notable gigs included supporting the Spanish Harlem Orchestra and the Gipsy Kings.

-Khan set up Lokkhi Terra, a musical project combining Bangladeshi music traditions with those from Africa and Latin America.
+In 2006, Khan established the critically-acclaimed world music group, Lokkhi Terra.
+Fusing Bangladeshi music traditions with those from Africa and Latin America, Songlines magazine described Lokkhi Terra as ‘the world’s best Afrobeat-Cuban-Bangladeshi group’.

 A few members of the Motimba crew also play for Lokkhi Terra; in addition, the band features the Bengali vocalists Sohini Alam, Aanon Siddiqua and Aneire Khan.
-Lokkhi Terra have released two albums to date.
+After playing its first gig in 2006 at London’s Queen Elizabeth Hall, Lokkhi Terra have performed at WOMAD, Ronnie Scott's, Barbican Centre, and the opening ceremony of the South Asian Games amongst other venues.